aletheiaaaaa/Episteme/README.md

 # Episteme Chess Engine

-A high-performance chess engine with an hopeful rating of ~3500 Elo, capable of outperforming even the strongest humans.
+A high-performance chess engine with an rating of ~3400 Elo, capable of outperforming even the strongest humans.

 ## Overview